hashicorp/terraform-guides/governance/third-generation/aws/aws-functions/docs/filter_resources_by_region.md

 ## Arguments
 * **resources**: a collection of AWS resources derived from the tfconfig.resources.
-* **provider**: a specific alias of the AWS provider derived from tfconfig.providers.
 * **region**: a specific AWS region, provided as a string

 ## Common Functions Used